-• The tranquil ambiance, with mature trees and water features, creates a calming environment for visitors to unwind.
+- The tranquil ambiance, with mature native trees and water features, creates a calming environment for visitors to unwind.

-• Naumai Park's community events and workshops foster connections while promoting appreciation for local ecology and native plants.
+- Naumai Park’s community focus fosters connections while promoting appreciation for local ecology and native plants.

 Location and Historical Background

-The park features a kauri grove planted in 1927, stone walls, and a charming waterfall powered by a re-circulating pump, all contributing to its appeal.
+The park features a kauri grove planted in 1927, impressive stone walls, and a charming waterfall powered by a re-circulating pump, all contributing to its unique appeal.

 With well-maintained pathways and seating areas, Naumai Park invites you to explore its tranquil beauty while reflecting on the community’s commitment to preserving its historical significance.